Engy812/Data_Analysis_case_study/README.md

 ![Screenshot 2023-03-07 075356](https://user-images.githubusercontent.com/107117693/223336614-3d7455a9-970a-44d3-85a8-51e45a37151a.png)

-- creat summary for each day in week per id using this code.
+- create summary for each activity in per day in week using this code.

 ```